iamgbsmith/til/security/encrypt-a-file.md

 Options supplied to the above commands:

 * `-aes-256-gcm` specifies the AES256 Galois/Counter Mode (GCM) algorithm
-* `-a` base64 encodes the encrypted file or assumes base64-encoded if decrypting
+* `-a` base64 encodes the encrypted file or specifies that it is base64 encoded when decrypting
 * `-d` decrypts a file
 * `-pass` specifies a password source.
 This argument can have various formats:
   * env:var to read it from the environment variable $var